rieckpil/progmot/content/post/writing-a-book-remotely.md

 I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/).

-While you may have the best eBook or product, if your potential readers and customers are not getting in front of it, it may be a waste of time.
+While you may have the best ebook or product, if your potential readers and customers are not getting in front of it, it may be a waste of time.

 As all three of us run a blog anyway, have an audience on Twitter, and some of us a mailing list, we started off with an existing target audience.